advanced-web-design/assignments/README.md

 2. Turn 3 of the story sentences you wrote in class into *1 paragraph long* stories.
 These stories should describe the problems a potential user faces that would cause them to want to use our site.

 *For a good review of personas, read http://www.smashingmagazine.com/2014/08/06/a-closer-look-at-personas-part-1/*

+## Assignment 3

+1. Read:
+	- *Don't Make Me Think*, Chapters 1 & 2
+2. Do:
+	- **Create a site map** for your proposed Geno's pizza redesign
+	- Complete **interface sketches** for each page type of your Geno's pizza redesign